ariarobotics/robotic-autonomy/ros2/team-logs/group-1.md

 - Lisa, Caitlyn, and Tanishka focused on getting the assigned tutorial done instead.
     - Caitlyn finished her four sections and is editting them.
 Also adding Lisa's work into her section since VSCode is buggy for her.
     - Lisa completed her work on a Google Doc.
-    - Tanishka is making good progress :D
+    - Tanishka has finished nodes and is almost done with topics for her sections.
 - Tomorrow will mostly focus on finishing the __Client Libraries__ second of the check list when mostly everyone is present.